 Casts are elongated, cylindrical structures formed by mucoprotein congealing within renal tubules and may contain cells.
 Hyaline casts are pure protein precipitates; they are transparent, have parallel sides and rounded ends, and are composed of mucoprotein.
 They may occur with fever, exercise, and renal disease.
-Epithelial cellular casts form from entrapment of sloughed tubular epithelial cells in the mucoprotein; they may be observed with renal tubular disease.
+Epithelial cellular casts form from entrapment of sloughed tubular epithelial cells in the mucoprotein; they may be seen with renal tubular disease.
 Granular casts are thought to represent degenerated epithelial cellular casts.
-Waxy casts have a granular appearance, and are thought to arise from degeneration of longstanding granular casts.
+Waxy casts have a granular appearance and are thought to arise from degeneration of longstanding granular casts.
 They typically have sharp borders with broken ends.
 Other cellular casts include erythrocyte casts and WBC casts and are always abnormal.
 Erythrocyte casts form because of renal hemorrhage.
-WBC casts occur because of renal inflammation, as with pyelonephritis.
-Fatty casts are not common, but can be observed with disorders of lipid metabolism, such as diabetes mellitus.
+WBC casts form because of renal inflammation, as with pyelonephritis.
+Fatty casts are not common but can be seen with disorders of lipid metabolism, such as diabetes mellitus.
 A few hyaline or granular casts are considered normal.
 However, presence of cellular casts or other casts in high numbers indicates renal damage, and may be one of the earliest laboratory abnormalities noted with toxic damage to renal epithelial cells (eg, gentamicin, amphotericin B).

 Ammonium acid urate crystals suggest liver disease (eg, portosystemic shunt).
 These crystals occur in acidic urine and are yellow-brown spheres with irregular, spiny projections; however, they may also be amorphous.
 Certain species, such as birds and reptiles, and certain breeds of dogs, specifically Dalmatians, can normally have ammonium acid urate crystalluria.